-"Tesla does no marketing" is one of the business world's favorite factoids.
-While not exactly true
+"Tesla does no marketing" was long one of the business world's favorite factoids.
+This was never

 The issue is not whether a product can sell itself, because Tesla vehicles do not sell

-themselves, but earned media certainly does, and it's a major contributor to Tesla
+themselves, but earned media certainly does, and it's been a major contributor to Tesla

 Granted, I don't think B2B brands can be really propelled by earned media in the same